Rural mission and ministry

 - Open Farm Sunday

-- A network of worshipping communities: a model for a multi-parish team with a vision for a blended economy of church (paper by the Revd Alison Myers, Team Rector of the Lordsbridge Team)
+- A network of worshipping communities: a model for a multi-parish team with a vision for a blended economy of church (paper by the Revd Alison Myers, then Team Rector of the Lordsbridge Team, July 2018)

 - Not directly rural-related, but with implications for rural churches is Setting God's People Free: a report from the Archbishop's Council (2017, GS 2056)